2025 NCAA Division I men's basketball championship game: Florida Gators

 Florida was selected as the No. 1 seed in the NCAA Tournament West Regional and were assigned to play their first and second round games at the Lenovo Center in Raleigh, North Carolina.
 They defeated (16) Norfolk State, 95–69, in the first round and (8) UConn, 77–75, to advance to the regional semifinal at Chase Center in San Francisco, California.
 There, the Gators defeated Maryland, 87–71, to advance to the regional final, and they overcame a 10-point deficit to beat (3) Texas Tech, 84–79, to advance to their first Final Four since 2014.
 The Gators met SEC rival (1) Auburn, champions of the South Regional, in the Final Four.
-Florida won that game, 79–73, behind 34 points from Clayton, to advance to the national championship.
+Florida won that game, 79–73, with 34 points from Clayton, to advance to the national championship.
 This was Florida's fourth appearance in the national championship game (2000, 2006, 2007).
 The Gators had won in their last two appearances in 2006 and 2007, with their sole loss coming in 2000.